This guide walks you through how to use the Spring Cloud Gateway

 }

-Our test is actually taking advantage of WireMock from Spring Cloud Contract in order stand up a server that can mock the APIs from HTTPBin.
+Our test takes advantage of WireMock from Spring Cloud Contract stand up a server that can mock the APIs from HTTPBin.
 The first thing to notice is the use of @AutoConfigureWireMock(port = 0)

 .
-This annotation will start WireMock on a random port for us.
+This annotation starts WireMock on a random port for us.

-Next notice that we are taking advantage of our UriConfiguration
+Next, note that we take advantage of our UriConfiguration

 property in the @SpringBootTest

 annotation to the WireMock server running locally.
-Within the test we then setup "stubs" for the HTTPBin APIs we call via the Gateway and mock the behavior we expect.
-Finally we use WebTestClient
+Within the test, we then setup “stubs” for the HTTPBin APIs we call through the Gateway and mock the behavior we expect.
+Finally, we use WebTestClient

-to actually make requests to the Gateway and validate the responses.
+to make requests to the Gateway and validate the responses.

 Summary

 Congratulations!
-You’ve just built your first Spring Coud Gateway application!
+You have just built your first Spring Cloud Gateway application!

 Want to write a new guide or contribute to an existing one?
 Check out our contribution guidelines.